 - Participation in weekly Honors Seminars your Senior year (see Dr. Mihalko for details)

 - Successful completion of a senior research project May 1.
 This will include both an oral presentation and a written report.
 A 10-min oral presentation will be made to faculty members, graduate students, and undergraduate students explaining the purpose of the research, methods, results, and a short discussion of the findings.
-The written report will be approximately 8 to 12 pages in length and will be written in article format following APA guidelines.
+The written report will be approximately 8 to 12 pages in length.
 Individual faculty mentors and the program coordinator will provide guidance in the development of the research topic, the oral presentation, and the written report.

 Honors applications may be found on the HES website.